 Are authors really feeling the intense, scary fantasy these days?
 Or do fantasy books just always have a tinge of darkness?

 I’m really not sure why all of the books I borrowed are so dark.
 Is this a reflection of my soul, or my feelings on grad school?
 Are you reading any of these or have you already?
 How much do you love Coraline?
 Why is it that adults get so excited about October?
 Did I miss any good dark books that you recommend?
-Comment below!If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Comment below!Pin this article to read later!
+And make sure to follow us on Pinterest.